What Is a Salesforce Admin?

 A Salesforce Administrator solves business problems by customizing the Salesforce Platform.
 They build, configure, and automate technology solutions to deliver business value.
 Salesforce Administrators work with stakeholders to define system requirements and customize the platform.
 Most importantly, they enable users to get the most out of Salesforce technology.

-A Salesforce Admin best understands how to make the platform work for their company’s unique needs.
-Some companies may employ many people in this role.
+A Salesforce Admin best understands how to make the platform work for their company’s goals.
+Some organizations may employ just one admin; some employ many people in this role.